Waxman-Bahcall bound: Active galactic nuclei jet models

 Later, it was realized that the decay of neutral pions, which are created along with charged pions, cause a high energy gamma ray emission.
 It was then found that the large energies being seen was not a result of Compton scattering of protons and photon, but of neutral pion decay.
-Once this emission was fixed, the intensity of the neutrinos found from AGN was under the max limit discussed above, and AGN then became a valid cause for these higher energy neutrinos if the area was optically thin and the energy burst was cause by a single interaction of a decaying neutral pion.
+Once this emission was fixed, the intensity of the neutrinos found from AGN was under the max limit discussed above, and AGN then became a valid cause for these higher energy neutrinos if the area was optically thin and the energy burst was caused by a single interaction of a decaying neutral pion.

 Gamma ray bursts

 The Gamma-Ray Bursts (GRB) fireball model has also been another candidate for the reasoning behind higher energy neutrinos.